-PROMPT Using the information in these documents and other relevant information introduced in class, write an explanation of how scientists might have solved the historical question of how the Egyptians built the pyramids.
+PROMPT Using the information in these documents and other information introduced in class, answer the question of what happened when Moctezuma met Cortés.

 ASSESSMENT You may wish to consider these elements when evaluating student responses to this culminating task.
-The amount and method of writing depends on your students' needs.

 - 1 Corroborating.
-Students should use information from more than one source and explain explicitly the relationship between these sources or connect the information in their written response in a way that indicates their understanding of the relationships (for example, by using appropriate connectives, or using pieces of information from different sources in a complex sentence). - 2 Understanding that knowledge can change and how it changes.
-This lesson shows how the same ancient painting was interpreted in very different ways, leading to different conclusions.
-In this case, reading both documents is necessary to developing a complete understanding of the topic.
+Students should use information from more than one source and explain explicitly the relationship between these sources or connect the information in their written response in a way that indicates their understanding of the relationships (for example, by using appropriate connectives, or using pieces of information from different sources in a complex sentence). - 2 Detecting conflict between the sources.
+This can be fact-based or, in a more advanced response, students may evaluate the credibility of the sources to help them select which argument to pursue. - 3 Constructing an argument.
+Students are asked to make a claim about what happened at the meeting between the two leaders.
+The true answer is that we don't know, but we need to explain why we don't know.
+Students may argue for one version or the other, but a highly proficient answer will address the many issues with all the documents.
+That is the main point of this lesson.